The effect of convolving families of L-functions on the underlying group symmetries: Convolving Families Of Symmetric Powers Of Modular Forms

 \section{Convolving Families Of Symmetric Powers Of Modular Forms}

 Families of $L$-functions attached to holomorphic modular forms and their functorial liftings are often $\ntg$, at least under the assumption of standard conjectures.
-The main purpose of this section is to provide further examples illustrating Theorems~\ref{thm:ntgRSconv} and~\ref{eq:goodeqbfp2}.
+The main purpose of this section is to provide further examples illustrating Theorem~\ref{thm:ntgRSconv}.
 Additional examples (independent of this section) involving elliptic curves are given in \S\ref{sec:ellcurves}.

 Let $\cH_k$ be a Hecke eigenbasis of the space of modular cusp forms of weight~$k$ for the full modular group $\text{SL}_2(\bfZ)$.
 Then $|\cH_k|=\frac k{12}+O(1)$.
 We denote the average over $\cH_k$ by \be \langle A_f \rangle_{\cH_k} \ := \ \frac1{|\cH_k|} \sum_{f\in \cH_k} A_f. \ee